Peperomia Ginny (Peperomia clusiifolia) Indoor Care, Propagation and Common Problems

 Is Peperomia Ginny toxic?

-Peperomia Ginny (Peperomia clusiifolia) like other Peperomia Plants is non-toxic to humans and pets.
-The plants are safe to grow indoors.
+Peperomia clusiifolia like other Peperomia Plants is non-toxic to humans and pets.
+They are pet-safe plants for the home, office and other spaces.

 Where to Buy